-If you’re earning miles with Spirit Airlines, did you know that you can earn them even when you’re dining out?
+If you’re earning points with Spirit Airlines, did you know that you can earn them even when you’re dining out?
 Sounds too good to be true, doesn’t it?

-Just join the Free Spirit Dining program, and you can start eating your way to extra miles with over 11,000 participating restaurants, bars, and clubs.
+Just join the Free Spirit Dining program, and you can start eating your way to extra points with over 11,000 participating restaurants, bars, and clubs.

 This article will guide you through setting up and making the most from your account so you can start planning your next meal out right away!